 Trauma Focused Internship

-CTCS’s Trauma- focused Intern Training furthers the Alliance for Inclusion and Prevention’s existing collaboration with local university partners to increase the number of clinical interns who are being trained and supervised in the best methods to help students with traumatic stress.
-The program offers training, supervision and consultation in various evidence-based practices (EBPs) to MSW students and their field instructors, geared to treating childhood traumatic stress in school settings.
+Trauma- Focused Intern Training (T-FIT) furthers the Alliance for Inclusion and Prevention’s existing collaboration with local university partners to increase the number of clinical interns who are being trained and supervised in the best methods to help students with traumatic stress.
+The program offers training, supervision and consultation in evidence-based practices (EBPs) to MSW students and their field instructors, geared to treating childhood traumatic stress in school settings.
 The intern training program will develop a workforce with the range of skills and knowledge needed to shape trauma –sensitive school environments.

 - Develop clinical skills in trauma treatment for children

 - Gain experience providing school-based behavioral health services

 - Participate in the National Child Traumatic Stress Network